Today we’d like to introduce you to Mauricio BasantesDiaz.

 Mauricio, we appreciate you taking the time to share your story with us today.
 Where does your story begin?

 It started back in the 90’s.
-I helped a local DJ carry his equipment.
-Turntables, Vinyl, Big Box Speakers.
+I helped a local DJ carry his equipment, Turntables, Vinyl, and Big Box Speakers.
+I learned the trade by watching how old school DJs beat match, select music, and drive the crowd.

 We all face challenges, but looking back would you describe it as a relatively smooth road?

-I believed that young people is not outgoing and friendly like 10 years ago. people don’t dance with the frequency that I did when i was growing up.
+I believed that younger people aren’t outgoing and friendly like 10 years ago.
+People don’t dance with the frequency that I did when I was growing up.
+Also, the economy is not helping, people don’t have the money to go out spend and have fun.

 As you know, we’re big fans of you and your work.
-For our readers who might not be as familiar what can you tell them about what you do?
+For our readers who might not be as familiar, what can you tell them about what you do?

-I am mostly known for my career as a DJ.
-Playing in the most popular venues in my area.
+I am mostly known for my career as a DJ, playing in the most popular venues in my area.
 Also, for owning a restaurant.
 People that have outgrown the clubbing face go visit me at the restaurant for the vibes.

 Are there any books, apps, podcasts or blogs that help you do your best?